zyx423/Graph-Embeddding/Datasets/graph_datasets/readme.md

-The three data sets here are all processed and can be used directly.
+There are three data sets that are all processed and can be used directly.